typed-ember/glint/ARCHITECTURE.md

 ### Config

-**Role:** a library which handles interpreting Glint configuration: which modules should be part of the transform, and how should they be interpreted?
+**Role:** a library which handles interpreting Glint configuration: Which modules should be part of the transform, and how should they be interpreted?
+A resolved config informs the rest of Glint what the active **environment(s)** is/are as a way of answering those questions.

 **Invariants:** should know nothing about the rest of the pipeline; it only needs to understand how to parse a Glint configuration and hand it off to the rest of the pipeline.